 - 1. Defendant Amazon.com, Inc. ("Amazon") operates the Amazon.com retail platform, which is the largest retail eBooks seller in the United States.
 It sells over half of all books purchased at retail in the United States.
-Almost 90% of all eBooks are sold through its online retail platform.2 - 2.
-Defendant's Co-conspirators Hachette Book Group ("Hachette"); HarperCollins Publishers L.L.C. ("HarperCollins"); Macmillan Publishing Group, LLC ("Macmillan"); Penguin Random House LLC ("Penguin"); Simon & Schuster, Inc.; and Simon & Schuster Digital Sales, Inc. (collectively "Simon & Schuster") are the five largest publishers in the United States, otherwise known collectively as the "Big Five."
-The Big Five produce "trade books," a term of art referring to "general interest fiction and non-fiction books," as "distinguished from 'non-trade' books such as academic textbooks, reference materials, and rity_staff_report_and_recommendations.pdf ("House Report").
+Almost 90% of all eBooks are sold through its online retail platform. - 2.
+Amazon's Co-conspirators, Defendant Hachette Book Group, Inc.

+("Hachette"); Defendant HarperCollins Publishers L.L.C. ("HarperCollins"); Defendant publishers in the United States, otherwise known collectively as the "Big Five."
+The Big Five produce "trade books," a term of art referring to "general interest fiction and non-fiction books,"